IntroCSCI/colorvisionproject-Arthur4017/README.md

 The program uses multiple loops to iterate through an array and a vector.

+I had some help from Todd Gibson with authoring another loop to replace the for loop that I had written initially.

 ### File Input and Output

 !!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!